SEND Documentary Family Photography

 As a mother with personal experience of special needs, I am familiar with wanting to capture beautiful family memories, but worrying about whether it’s a good idea to book a family photographer because you never quite know what will happen on the day.
 This is of course the case for any family, as children and their moods can be so unpredictable but I think with families of children with special needs, these worries will be more of a day-to-day reality.

-Many children with autism really don’t like having their photograph taken.
+Many autistic children (and grown ups!) really don’t like having their photograph taken.
 The idea of posing, having to stand still and smile on demand is just not something that many of our children can cope with (don’t we all feel like this at times!!), it may feel like an impossible situation.
 The very thought of it can make some children freeze or be so overwhelmed that they are unable to join in with family activities for the rest of the day.
 Each individual child (special needs or not) has their own interests, their own identity and many can talk passionately for hours on one subject or play absorbed in their own projects for a long time, some may not be able to engage at all.
 On the other hand, there are so many amazing aspects of our children, it can be so precious to document this through photography.
 Talented musicians and artists can be shown in their elements, indepth discussions on space and how a black hole works for example, or naming every stop that an airline makes!
 It is mindblowing to show what some children are capable of!

 The very reason I fell in love with documentary photography is that is doesn’t require any of the awkwardness: no posing, forced smiles, bright lights, no matching uncomfortable outfits or playing happy families.
 A skilled documentary photographer can capture beautiful images without the need for all that.
 These candid, unposed and unplanned photographs are in fact much more beautiful (in my opinion), because of the meaning you see within them: the real-ness, the feelings they can bring back about what you were doing at the time, the stages your children were at, who you were with, the emotions you were feeling, even the smells or the sounds sometimes.
 Images, much like music, can have a powerful effect on people, and transport you back to a time and a place.
 And how wonderful if that time and place is your happy place, with your family, doing your favourite things.